-Take reasonable care of your own health and safety and that of others who may be affected by your actions;

-Take responsibility to seek and engage with health and wellbeing support offered by the University when needed;

-Promptly report all accidents and wellbeing concerns to the Safety Office and Student Health and Wellbeing Service, respectively;

-Provide up to date contact details to the University, including details of who we should contact in an emergency.
+- Take reasonable care of your own health and safety and that of others who may be affected by your actions; - Take responsibility to seek and engage with health and wellbeing support offered by the University when needed; - Promptly report all accidents and wellbeing concerns to the Safety Office (safety-office@ncl.ac.uk) and Student Health and Wellbeing Service, respectively; - Provide up to date contact details to the University, including details of who we should contact in an emergency.

+Safety and Wellbeing (continued...)